How to Contact an Inmate at Weber County Jail

 If your family member is in custody at the Weber County Jail, you’ll need to know how to communicate with him or her.
 Detainees and inmates are permitted to receive email messages and postcards, and may place outbound phone calls, as long as all correspondence obeys the jail’s rules.
 It’s very important to follow jail policies, because a violation could result in disciplinary actions being taken against your loved one.

-If someone you know was arrested in Weber County, he or she needs a knowledgeable, aggressive defense attorney in Salt Lake on his or her side.
+If someone you know was arrested in Weber County, he or she needs a knowledgeable, aggressive criminal defense attorney in Salt Lake City on his or her side.
 Darwin Overson has more than 16 years of experience protecting detainees’ Constitutional rights while fighting misdemeanor and felony charges, including drug crimes, assault, theft, robbery, burglary, sex crimes, DUI, vandalism, and homicide.
 To schedule a free consultation or attorney jail visit with Darwin, call the law offices of Overson Law, PLLC right away at (801) 758-2287.

 Rules for Sending Email and Letters: What Items Are Restricted?

 Weber County Jail inmates are allowed to receive letters, as long as the mail complies with the jail’s rules.
 All mail must be delivered via the United States Postal Service (USPS) – no other carriers or services are allowed.
 Mail should be addressed to: